 They decide to join up and go to the final clan for assistance, the Hagakure clan.
 While the Hagakure are glad to help, they soon also get attacked by Nobunaga’s forces, including a group of demons called the Oboro.
 The main warrior in the Hagakure is named Ryoma and he wields the holy halberd.
 Together, they must beat Nobunaga’s warriors and get revenge for all they have lost.

-Breakdown: I am actually working off the Japanese version of the movie and not the OVA series, so many of my complaints probably stem from the fact that 45 minutes of runtime were shaved from the OVA series in order to make this movie.
+Breakdown: I am working off the Japanese version of the movie and not the OVA series, so many of my complaints probably stem from the fact that 45 minutes of runtime were shaved from the OVA series in order to make this movie.

 This movie is a bit of mess in the first two thirds.
-The plot’s kinda cliché (sole survivors of their clans, must get revenge with these awesome magic weapons we have for some reason etc.) and we jump around quite a bit.
-I also had a slightly hard time really connecting emotionally with the main characters, but one of my main beefs was the side characters.
+The plot’s cliché (sole survivors of their clans, must get revenge with these awesome magic weapons we have for some reason etc.) and we jump around quite a bit.
+I also had a slightly hard time connecting emotionally with the main characters, but one of my main beefs was the side characters.

 The final third is when the bets are off.
-The final battle is pretty damn good, and includes some fairly brutal battles and plot twists…….
+The final battle is pretty good, and includes some fairly brutal fights and plot twists.
 However, it doesn’t make much sense.

 A plan that was, I’m not lying here, over five CENTURIES in the making!
-Five CENTURIES to make this incredibly complex, somewhat convoluted plan go through and one of the steps is to give three of the best ninja clans in existence three holy weapons that have the power to both kill you and thwart your plans.
+Five centuries to make this incredibly complex, somewhat convoluted plan and one of the steps is to give three of the best ninja clans in existence three holy weapons that have the power to both kill you and thwart your plans.
 Oh yeah, that’s not a recipe for disaster or anything.

 END OF SPOILERS